Nicky Boje

 Nico Boje (/ˌbɔɪ'jeɪ/ boy-YAY-'; born 20 March 1973) is a South African former cricketer who played in 43 Tests, 115 One Day Internationals and single Twenty20 International for South Africa.
 Boje was a member of the South Africa team that won the 1998 ICC KnockOut Trophy.

 Boje was a member of Africa XI team for 2005 Afro-Asia Cup.
 He is the first cap of Twenty20 Internationals for South Africa as well.

 He attended Grey College in Bloemfontein.
 He is currently coaching the Knights cricket team in the Free State, South Africa.
 His brother, Eduard Boje, also played first-class cricket.

 Domestic career

 Northamptonshire

-Boje joined English side Northamptonshire CCC for the last few weeks of the 2007 season as a replacement overseas player for Johan Van der Wath.
+Boje joined English team Northamptonshire CCC for the last few weeks of the 2007 season as a replacement overseas player for Johan Van der Wath.
 A few days later it was announced that he would be joining the breakaway Indian Cricket League.
 In 2008, the captain of Northamptonshire, David Sales, resigned and Boje took over the role as captain for Northamptonshire.
 In that season, he scored his highest ever First class cricket score of 226*.
 He signed a new one-year contract on 3 September 2009 which saw him lead the club through the 2010 season.